 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.

-Concerns should be raised with either the class teacher, a member of staff or the headteacher.
+Concerns should be raised with either the class teacher, a member of staff or the Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.

-Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school office.
+Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

 Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.